c64scene-ar/64k-ought-to-be-enough/README.md

 ### Big Fonts

-The big fonts are based on [Andrew Glasser's Notebook][0].
+The big fonts are based on [Andrew Glassner's Notebook][0].
 Basically the rectangle to draw each font is divided in 55 segments.
 Think of the typical 8-segment display, but instead of 8, it has 55 segments.
 With 55 segments you can render pretty nice fonts.
 Specially if they are designed by Andrew